dpclepper/dpclepper/README.md

 #### Optimizing Image Classification on CIFAR-10 with Transformer Architectures - [link](https://github.com/dpclepper/Transformers)
 For a Data Mining course at Columbia University, I evaluated Transformer architectures for image classification, using the CIFAR-10 dataset as a benchmark.
 I focused on balancing computational efficiency with classification accuracy, comparing Vision Transformer (ViT) and Performer variants, including ReLU, ELU, GELU, and a novel Performer-fθ with learnable kernel functions.
 The project involved implementing efficient kernel approximations to mitigate the quadratic complexity of traditional attention mechanisms.
 Through rigorous experiments and hyperparameter tuning pipelines using Grid Search and Optuna, I analyzed training time, inference time, and accuracy trade-offs.
 The final report provides insights into speed-accuracy tradeoffs for Transformer-based architectures and highlights future directions for scaling to larger datasets and refining learnable kernel functions for improved performance.

+#### Model Metadata Chatbot for KPMG - [link](https://github.com/engie4800/dsi-capstone-fall-2024-kpmg)
+The chatbot project I worked on for KPMG for my Data Science Capstone at Columbia University leverages retrieval-augmented generation (RAG) and GenAI to improve transparency and accessibility of model metadata for enhanced risk management.
+By integrating GraphRAG, refining intent-matching with embeddings, and optimizing workflows, the chatbot now delivers more accurate and contextually relevant responses to user queries.
+These enhancements resulted in a significant improvement in response accuracy and context retrieval, with an overall performance increase of over 50% compared to the previous version.
+This project has streamlined access to critical model-related information, empowering business users with reliable and efficient tools for decision-making.

 #### Venture Capital Startup Success Prediction - [link](https://github.com/dpclepper/Venture-Success)
 I applied CART, random forest, logistic regression, and other techniques including dimensionality reduction and regularization to a dataset containing funding and market data for 40,000+ startups to predict startup "success."
 I analyzed differences in ROC-AUC scores and Type I/II error tradeoffs to select the best performing model.
 Finally, I wrote a report focusing on the project outcomes from a venture capital (VC) fund perspective to contextualize the results.